 I opened my eyes, focused on Brownie and Frostie again, and thought about how, a moment ago, I was complaining about the hard work I had to go through just to take good care of them.
 But maybe in the process of taking care of the puppies, I also learned how to be responsible for my words and actions.
 I remember how I had begged my parents for years to have a pet and promised to take care of it all by myself before they finally nodded in agreement.
 I had thought about giving up.
 But one look at Brownie and Frostie just reminded me that they were my responsibilities, and I should be a strong person that they could rely on.

 Responsibilities are something you’ll have to carry with you on your way to growing up.
 It may be hard and unpleasant, but in the end, you’ll be glad that you didn’t back out on your words.

 After I sorted all this out in my head, Frostie climbed clumsily on my feet and put his head down on my slippers, followed closely by Brownie.
 Together, they became quiet and fell asleep.
 And I leaned back and relaxed.

 So on a clear, sunny morning, the three of us fell asleep at the same place at the same time, with light smiles on our faces.

-Yifei Wang is a 14-year-old Chinese girl living in Zhengzhou, Henan Province.
+Yifei Wang is a 15-year-old Chinese girl studying at Nan Hua High School, Singapore.
 She enjoys reading books, listening to beautiful melodies, and showing her mind in her own writings if she can spare time from her piles of homework.
 As a big fan of the Harry Potter series, she dreams of turning into J.K.
 Rowling in the future.